jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 Each candle shows the high/open/close/low and if our security closed higher than the open.
 This can be useful in predicting short term price movements.

-## SMA-Simple Moving Averages- Comparing different ranges
+## SMA-Simple Moving Averages- Comparing Different Ranges
 The price of a security can be extremely volatile and large price movements can make it hard to pinpoint the general trend.
 Moving averages "smooth" price data by creating a single flowing line.
 The line represents the average price over a period of time.
 Which moving average the trader decides to use is determined by the time frame in which he or she trades.

 There are two commonly used moving averages: Simple Moving Average (SMA) and Exponential Moving Average (EMA).
 EMA gives a larger weighting to more recent prices when calculating the average.
 In Figure 2 you can see the 10-Day moving average and 20-Day moving average along with the close price.